Help

 This is further evident in the central Scherzo: marked "shadowy", it's full of grotesque, nightmarish gestures, from the ghoulish glissandos of the clarinets and violins, to the plaintive wails of the oboes and ligneous grunts and wheezes from bassoons.
 This movement also shows off the level of detail that the recording engineers were able to capture, not least the vivid presence of the violin and viola solos, whilst the diabolically whirling triplets and spiky, brittle pizzicatos from the strings all come across with great clarity.
 Speaking of pizzicatos, I knew it was coming but I still jumped at the skeletal thwack of the "snap" pizzicato from cellos and basses (whereby the string is plucked so hard that it hits the wood of the instrument - more commonly referred to as a "Bartók pizzicato" after that composer's extensive use of the technique, even though Mahler used it here first!).

-Similarly, there were occasional moments where the brass were placed curiously conservatively in the balance, most notably ten bars from the end where I would have hoped for the horns' final jubilant exhortation to ring out more (to be fair this is compensated for by the enthusiastically euphoric peals from bells and cowbells!).
-I could also perhaps have done with an enhanced sense of macabre gruesomeness from the tuba in the Scherzo, although that's my own instrument so maybe I'm just being greedy...
+Any caveats?
+Well, there were occasional moments where I felt the brass were perhaps placed somewhat conservatively in the balance, most notably ten bars from the end where I would have hoped for the horns' final jubilant exhortation to ring out more (to be fair this is compensated for by the enthusiastically euphoric peals from bells and cowbells!).
+Mind you, I'm a brass player myself so maybe I'm just being greedy...
+On the other hand, the opening tenor horn solo is pleasingly portentous and full-bodied (complying with Mahler's instruction for "grosser Ton!"), as is the bass trombone solo later in the first movement, which resonates with a lofty, commanding sonority.

 It's fascinating to observe how a conductor's reading of a piece can grow and mature through the decades, and certainly relative to his earlier accounts with the City of Birmingham Symphony Orchestra and the Berliner Philharmoniker, I would say this is easily the most impressive of Rattle's thoughts on this enigmatic symphony.
 It's also interesting to compare it with Bernard Haitink's recording with the same orchestra, particularly in terms of tempo where Rattle shaves six minutes off Haitink's time (his final movement clocks in at over two minutes faster).
-While it may be argued that this urgency causes both Nachtmusik movements to err on the swift side, I feel that this driven, purposeful approach enables Rattle to elucidate and make sense of the symphony's long structures, culminating in a satisfying conclusion.
+While it may be argued that this urgency causes both Nachtmusik movements to tend towards the swift side, I feel that this driven, purposeful approach enables Rattle to elucidate and make sense of the symphony's long structures, culminating in a satisfying conclusion.

 Symphonie-Orchester des Bayerischen Rundfunks, Sir Simon Rattle

-Available Formats: CD, MP3, FLAC/ALAC/WAV, Hi-Res FLAC/ALAC/WAV
+Available Formats: CD, Hi-Res FLAC/ALAC/WAV, FLAC/ALAC/WAV, MP3

 Symphonie-Orchester des Bayerischen Rundfunks, Sir Simon Rattle

-Available Formats: CD, MP3, FLAC/ALAC/WAV, Hi-Res FLAC/ALAC/WAV
+Available Formats: CD, Hi-Res FLAC/ALAC/WAV, FLAC/ALAC/WAV, MP3

 Symphonie-Orchester des Bayerischen Rundfunks, Sir Simon Rattle

-Available Formats: CD, MP3, FLAC/ALAC/WAV, Hi-Res FLAC/ALAC/WAV
+Available Formats: CD, Hi-Res FLAC/ALAC/WAV, FLAC/ALAC/WAV, MP3